-Trail Bridges are used for pedestrians and bicyclists to traverse site obstacles such as streams or steep elevation.
+Trail Bridges are used for pedestrians and bicyclists to traverse site obstacles such as streams.

-While these bridges are often prefabricated, their application costs are based on site conditions.
+While trail bridges are often prefabricated, their application costs are based on site conditions.

 There are 4 locations within the connectivity study where trail bridges are proposed.